awsdocs/aws-kms-developer-guide/doc_source/services-workspaces.md

 ## Amazon WorkSpaces Encryption Context<a name="services-workspaces-encryptioncontext"></a>

-Amazon WorkSpaces doesn't use your customer master key \(CMK\) directly for cryptographic operations \(such as [https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), etc\.\), which means Amazon WorkSpaces doesn't send requests to AWS KMS that include encryption context\.
+Amazon WorkSpaces doesn't use your customer master key \(CMK\) directly for cryptographic operations \(such as [https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), etc\.\), which means Amazon WorkSpaces doesn't send requests to AWS KMS that include an [encryption context](concepts.md#encrypt_context)\.
 However, when Amazon EBS requests an encrypted data key for the encrypted volumes of your WorkSpaces \([Step 3](#WSP-EBS-requests-encrypted-volume-data-key) in the [Overview of Amazon WorkSpaces Encryption Using AWS KMS](#services-workspaces-overview)\) and when it requests a plaintext copy of that data key \([Step 5](#WSP-uses-EBS-to-attach-encrypted-volume)\), it includes encryption context in the request\.
-The encryption context provides additional authenticated information that AWS KMS uses to ensure data integrity\.
+The encryption context provides [additional authenticated data](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad) \(AAD\) that AWS KMS uses to ensure data integrity\.
 The encryption context is also written to your AWS CloudTrail log files, which can help you understand why a given customer master key \(CMK\) was used\.
 Amazon EBS uses the following for the encryption context:
 + The `sid` of the AWS Directory Service user that is associated with the WorkSpace
 + The directory ID of the AWS Directory Service directory that is associated with the WorkSpace
 + The volume ID of the encrypted volume